Citizens Housing and Planning Council: Activities

 CHPC's research helped to shape the City's policies regarding the large inventory of tax-foreclosed housing that was abandoned and left to decline in the 1970s and 1980s.
 In the 1990s and 2000s, CHPC provided the analysis and advice when the City sought to rethink its policies regarding tax foreclosure and privatization.
 This led to the successful preservation of this critical housing resource.
-They also focused on the City's growth, the transformation of the old industrial landscape into mixed-use areas, inclusionary zoning policies, the critical need to address parking, the actual impact and effects of gentrification, tax policies to encourage housing construction and affordability, the importance and impact of regional housing strategy, global Best Practice in affordable housing, and intervention after the global economic crisis.
+They also focused on the City's growth, the transformation of the old industrial landscape into mixed-use areas, inclusionary zoning policies, the critical need to address parking, the actual impact and effects of gentrification, tax policies to encourage housing construction and affordability, the importance and impact of regional housing strategy, global best practice in affordable housing, and intervention after the global economic crisis.

 Recently CHPC's Making Room initiative has launched a new approach to housing policy.
 This initiative spawned an exhibition at the Museum of the City of New York.

 Staff

-CHPC's current Executive Director is Jessica Katz.
-Previous Executive Directors have included Roger Starr and Clarence Stein.
+CHPC's current executive director is Howard Slatkin.
+Previous executive directors have included Jessica Katz, Roger Starr and Clarence Stein.

 Archives

-Over the last seven decades, CHPC has amassed a vast archive of primary source documents, including:
+CHPC has amassed a vast archive of primary source documents, including: